madewithlinux/itgmania-touchscreen-overlay/notes.md

   - [ ] maybe also add a restart button for during gameplay?
 - [ ] favorite button
 - [ ] maybe hide mouse cursor?
-- [ ] add to ITG machine and make it auto start
+- [x] add to ITG machine and make it auto start
+- [x] make it properly quit on Ctrl-C
+- [ ] change the button layout to vertical on the sides instead (more ergonomic)

 # itgmania Simply-Love ScreenSwitcher.lua module